Psychology/Sociology - Faith Builders Training Institute

 Descriptions and credit recommendations for all evaluated learning experiences

-Upon successful completion of this course, students will be able to: name and describe the markers that define abuse; recognize symptoms of abuse; compare and contrast common responses to abuse; compare and contrast factors that affect the severity of abuse; summarize helpful steps toward recovery from abuse; understand and apply Pennsylvania state law to incidents of abuse; and summarize the process of forgiveness and demonstrate how it applies to the experience of abuse.
+Version 1 and 2: Upon successful completion of the course, students will be able to: name and describe the markers that define abuse; recognize symptoms of abuse; compare and contrast common responses to abuse; compare and contrast factors that affect the severity of abuse; summarize helpful steps toward recovery from abuse; understand and apply Pennsylvania state law to incidents of abuse; and summarize the process of forgiveness and demonstrate how it applies to the experience of abuse.

-Major topics in this course include forms of abuse such as physical, verbal, emotional, and sexual abuse, ways to increase awareness and understanding, Pennsylvania abuse laws, and biblical understanding of responses to human sin, suffering, and sorrow.
+Version 1 and 2: Major topics include forms of abuse such as physical, verbal, emotional, and sexual abuse, ways to increase awareness and understanding, Pennsylvania abuse laws, and biblical understanding of responses to human sin, suffering, and sorrow.

-Depression has been called the common cold of psychological disorders. with one in ten people in the U.S. experiencing depression.
-Topics in this class include examples of depression in the Bible, causes of depression, recent forms of treatment, and helpful responses to people who are depressed.
+Version 1 and 2: Topics include examples of depression in the Bible, causes of depression, recent forms of treatment, and helpful responses to people who are depressed.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Human Services or Ministry (10/20).
+Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Human Services or Ministry (10/20).
+Version 2: In the upper division baccalaureate degree category, 3 semester hours in Theology, Counseling, Social Work, Psychology, Family Studies, Human Development, Education, or Health and Wellness (10/25 revalidation).